hyperware-ai/hyperware-book/src/kit/new.md

 ```
 $ kit new --help
-Create a Kinode template package
+Create a Hyperware template package

 Usage: kit new [OPTIONS] <DIR>